bwmcclai/Poseidon_UI/README.md

 From within the Poseidon_UI directory...
 `bash update.sh`

 Node-Red will now restart and your UI and flows will be updated!
+Note: it will take about 10 seconds for Node-Red to restart, data wont come into the UI until thats complete.

 #####More Screenshots